edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_init.rst

 EdgeDB Cloud
 ------------

-..
-TODO: Cloud release
-..
-Update this after Cloud has released

 .. note::

     Creating a Cloud instance requires CLI version 3.0 or later.

-Users with access to the EdgeDB Cloud beta may use this command to create a Cloud instance after logging in using :ref:`ref_cli_edgedb_cloud_login`.
+EdgeDB Cloud users may use this command to create a Cloud instance after logging in using :ref:`ref_cli_edgedb_cloud_login`.

 To create a Cloud instance, your instance name should be in the format ``<github-username>/<instance-name>``.
 Cloud instance names may contain